25 Things to Do Under $5 in Tulsa This Season

 16. Make Art at Arts@302

 Arts@302 in Broken Arrow hosts free Second Saturday art-making events, with a different activity each month.
-Learn more at arts302.com/events
+Learn more at arts302.com/events.
+Please note that January’s event will be a $10 “Imagination Spectacular” kicking off a new year of free Second Saturday art-making activities.

 17. Attend a Community Food and Resource Festival